awez/amirrajan.github.com/a-dark-room/index.md

 The Dusty Path is finally to a point where all the events work and the spaceship can be unlocked.
 I have saving working.
 A number of my friends and family have play tested the game to this point (and have frankly gotten sick of it).

-During this time period I removed the Nietzche quotes.
+During this time period I removed the Nietzsche quotes.
 It just led to confusion and the pacing was good enough with the gather wood storyline events.
 Reading all those quotes helped shape the storyline I put in place.
 Particularly this quote:

 >a dictator divides mankind into two classes: tools and enemies.